 -

 Security and privacy - Since budgeting apps deal with sensitive financial information, security is crucial.
-Choose an app that implements robust security measures, like data encryption, password protection, and two-factor authentication, to safeguard your financial data.
+Choose an app that implements robust security measures, like Open Banking, data encryption, password protection, and two-factor authentication, to safeguard your financial data.

 -